Chronological News

 Then brothers & sisters you must watch & take care

-That the third atom bomb never falls2
+That the third atom bomb never falls

 The sky hangs like a shroud overhead